Tasher Ghar: Plot

-Both Ajay and Binay begin to acknowlege each other's behavior as a preparation for exchanging their lives with each other.
+Both Ajay and Binay begin to acknowledge each other's behavior as a preparation for exchanging their lives with each other.
 When Binay reaches Ajay's residence, he gets discerned and raged by Ajay's blind paternal aunt.
 After learning the reality via Ajay, she aids them.
 On the other hand, Ajay takes shelter at the home of Binay's student.
 He is happy with affection and family bondage there.
 From there, Binay foils the manager's ruses when he detects that he has heisted their hierarchical jewelry and a forge legitimate that Ajay must knit his daughter Reba.
 To get rid of these puzzling, Binay moves close to Sarala, but understanding her virtue, he truly falls for her.

 Ajay joins as a mechanic for livelihood and falls in love with Shipra, the elder sister of Binay's student.
 Moreover, spotting Binay's own sister Ranu's grief, Ajay threatens his callow brother-in-law to retrieve his wife.
 Stricken by terror, Ranu's husband secretly visits his in-laws without knowing his greedy father.
 After a while, Ranu conceives when society suspects her chastity.
 Forthwith, Ajay negotiates with her father-in-law, but in vain, so he approaches Binay, who moves with Reba to break out the mystery behind the stolen treasure.

 A helpless Ajay forges his signature, draws the required amount, and sends Ranu to her in-law's house, but he is apprehended.
 Meanwhile, Ajay's manager captures the agreement and ploys to clutch Binay and hastens his splice with Reba.
 Subsequently, Binay astutely counteracts him and confesses to him.
 At last, Binay is about to quit when Ajay bars him and shares half his wealth.
 Finally, the movie ends on a happy note with the marriages of turtle doves.